Skip to content

 We are aware Docker is not widely used by end users despite its many advantages.
 For this reason, we aim to provide native binaries for common operating systems at a later time.

-Containers are nothing new; Solaris Zones have been around for about 15 years, first released publicly in 2004.
-The chroot system call was introduced during development of Version 7 Unix in 1979.
+(1) Docker uses standard features of the Linux kernel.
+Containers are nothing new; Solaris Zones were released about 20 years ago and the chroot system call was introduced during development of Version 7 Unix in 1979.
 It is used ever since for hosting applications exposed to the public Internet.
+Modern Linux containers are an incremental improvement of this, based on standard functionality that is part of the kernel.

-Modern Linux containers are an incremental enhancement.
+(2) Docker saves time through simplified deployment and testing.
 A main advantage of Docker is that application images can be easily made available to users via Internet.
 It provides a common standard across most operating systems and devices, which saves our team a lot of time that we can then spend more effectively, for example, providing support and developing one of the many features that users are waiting for.

+(4) Running applications in containers is more secure.
 Last but not least, virtually all file format parsers have vulnerabilities that just haven't been discovered yet.
 This is a known risk that can affect you even if your computer is not directly connected to the Internet.
 Running apps in a container with limited host access is an easy way to improve security without compromising performance and usability.

-Running Docker Images
+Running Docker Images¶

 Assuming you have Docker installed and want to test Debian 12 "Bookworm", you can simply run this command to open a terminal: